Prioritizing Staff Safety

 We even use barrier methods and air-flow monitoring in our facilities, as well as EPA-registered sanitizers and bacteriostatic softeners in our wash processes to keep products sanitized, even after they leave our facility.
 This is just one example of how we go beyond standards to ensure your linens, gowns and scrubs are safe - for our staff, yours, and your patients.

 “If it's wet, dry or sticky – and it's not yours – put a barrier between you and it.”

 This easy-to-remember phrase helps ensure our associates comply with OSHA and BBP standards.
 We make significant investments in initial and ongoing training and equipment to comply accordingly.
 In response to OSHA’s “Occupational Exposures to Bloodborne Pathogens” Standard 29 CFR 1910.1030 (effective March 1992) and the Ryan White Comprehensive AIDS Emergency Act of 1990, ImageFIRST instituted a Bloodborne Pathogens Exposure Plan.

 “... nearly all laundry used in patient care can be considered contaminated."
 OSHA CFR 1910.1030 - Premables

 ImageFIRST has implemented OSHA’s recommended procedures to protect medical practice clients and associates who may potentially be exposed to the presence of blood and/or body fluids from the handling and processing of medical products or from response to an emergency situation.
 OSHA addresses Hepatitis B Virus (HBV) in its standard, not Human Immunodeficiency Virus (HIV).
-ImageFIRST has implemented the Ryan White Act to address HIV risks.
+ImageFIRST has also implemented the Ryan White Act to address HIV risks.